-The current Collective Bargaining Agreement between the CFL and CFLPA was ratified June 13, 2014.
-The agreement lasts five years through the 2018 season, expiring the day before the 2019 training camp starts.
+The current Collective Bargaining Agreement between the CFL and CFLPA was ratified May 22, 2019.
+Media reports have listed highlights of the deal from undisclosed sources, but an official summary or actual copy of the agreement has yet to be released as of May 22.
+The agreement lasts three years through the 2021 season, expiring the day before the 2022 training camp starts.

 If you can provide a copy of any official CFL documents, please contact me.
 Please do not link directly to the any documents, but link to this page instead.